 Diabetes can be a tricky disease to manage, especially when adjusting to the diet for diabetics.
-Meal plan restrictions alone can be difficult to wrap your head around and then come the medications that need to be taken like clockwork.
+Meal plan restrictions alone can be difficult to wrap your head around and then come to the medications that need to be taken like clockwork.
 However, a prescribed and carefully crafted diet for diabetics is among the most important aspects of its treatment and management.
 Without this, your symptoms and the disease could worsen or spiral out of control.

 While there are some diet all-rounders, it is important to have a diet specially tailored to your specific needs as any general diet for type 2 diabetes or type 1 diabetes will not do you any good.
 To know more about the foods that fit perfectly into a diet plan for diabetics, take a look at these pointers.

-When adding potatoes to a diet for diabetics patients, remember that it must be sweet potatoes or yams and not regular potatoes.
+When adding potatoes to a diet for diabetic patients, remember that it must be sweet potatoes or yams and not regular potatoes.
 The regular variant has a high GI score whereas yams are nutritious and have a low score.
-Eating it whole, with the skin, has been proven effective as it contains healthy amounts of fibre.
+Eating it whole, with the skin, has been proven effective as it contains healthy amounts of fiber.
 Some animal studies have also found sweet potatoes to reduce diabetes markers too.

 These are a great source of plant-based protein and an overall nutritious option for a healthy diet.
-Beans have a low GI score and helps with optimal blood sugar regulation too.
+Beans have a low GI score and help with optimal blood sugar regulation too.
 There are several options which include navy, pinto, kidney, or black beans, all of which work just as well.

 However, if you’re using canned beans, be sure to rinse these properly to get rid of any added salts.